ASUS Zenbook 14 OLED UX3405 Review (Intel Core Ultra 7 155H)

 Image credit: Asus

-To achieve the slim profile of the laptop, ASUS has made some strategic compromises in the ports department.
-The ASUS Zenbook 14 OLED boasts a total of five ports, with four situated on the right side and the remaining one on the left.
-On the right side, users will find 2x Thunderbolt 4 Type-C ports (with Display and Power Delivery support), a 3.5mm headphone jack, and an HDMI 2.1 port.
-Meanwhile, on the left side, there’s a lone USB 3.2 Type-A Gen1 port.
+To achieve the slim profile of the laptop, ASUS has made some compromises regarding ports.
+The ASUS Zenbook 14 OLED has a total of five ports.
+On the right side, there are two Thunderbolt 4 Type-C ports, a 3.5mm headphone jack, and an HDMI 2.1 port.
+Meanwhile, there is only one USB 3.2 Type-A Gen 1 port on the left side.

 ASUS Zenbook 14 OLED Ports